lachyts/giflab/docs/user-guides/targeted-experiment-presets.md

 ## Overview

-The targeted experiment presets system allows you to run focused compression experiments by generating only the specific pipeline combinations you need, rather than generating all possible combinations and then sampling from them.
-This results in 80-99% efficiency gains for focused research studies.
+The targeted experiment presets system allows you to run focused compression experiments by generating only the specific pipeline combinations you need for your research question.

 ## Quick Start